Role: Institution and Core Administrators

-- The Pencil: Allows for editing and opens the query to expose any parameters that may be edited.
+- Pencil icon: Allows for editing and opens the query to expose any parameters that may be edited.

-- The Export icon: Allows exporting of the query results into an Excel spreadsheet.
+- Export icon: Allows exporting of the query results into an Excel spreadsheet.

 To create a new query, Click on the button Create a New Query.